What does the future hold for Danimer Scientific Inc (DNMR) Stock?

 Is Insider Trading a Real Thing?

 Almost all investors and traders prefer to invest in shares controlled by the management of a corporation as a management company will be more likely to run the business itself and to never conduct things against the management’s desires and will always try to do what is best for their shareholders.
 Currently, 12.22 percent of Danimer Scientific Inc shares are owned by insiders, and 39.19 percent are held by financial institutions.
-Tuten Scott, the Chief Marketing Officer at Danimer Scientific Inc (DNMR) has sold 10,000 shares of firm on Jun 20 at a price of $2.74 against the total amount of $27390.0.
-In another inside trade, Tuten Scott, Chief Marketing Officer of Danimer Scientific Inc (NYSE:DNMR) sold 10,000 shares of the firm on May 17 for a total worth of $33810.0 at a price of $3.38.
-An inside trade which took place on Apr 17, Chief Marketing Officer of Danimer Scientific Inc Tuten Scott sold 10,000 shares of firm against total price of $42619.0 at the cost of $4.26 per share.
+HENDRIX RICHARD J, the Director at Danimer Scientific Inc (DNMR) has bought 50,000 shares of firm on Nov 28 at a price of $0.94 against the total amount of $46915.0.
+In another inside trade, HENDRIX RICHARD J, Director of Danimer Scientific Inc (NYSE:DNMR) bought 50,000 shares of the firm on Nov 28 for a total worth of $46480.0 at a price of $0.93.
+An inside trade which took place on Jun 20, Chief Marketing Officer of Danimer Scientific Inc Tuten Scott sold 10,000 shares of firm against total price of $27390.0 at the cost of $2.74 per share.